 We may speak the same language though we both interpret the world differently.
-The human language is a complex concept that all people grasp during the young years.
+The human language is a complex concept that all people grasp during their young years.
 Due to the need to communicate, every toddler begins imitating different words.

 Even though they might not understand the words, the undeveloped minds associate words with meaning, same as adults.
 Nevertheless, words are the most powerful tools of human communication, and without them, nothing we see and do today would be possible.

 For example, Dove uses powerful words and advertisements to inspire and grow the confidentiality of women who doubt themselves.
-Some of their messages sound like“Real beauty is cruelty-free” or “#MyBeautyMySay”.
+Some of their message’s sound like “Real beauty is cruelty-free” or “#MyBeautyMySay”.

 Before we get to the main topic of today’s post, which is 5 ways words can build a consistent brand, let’s have a quick peek at several aspects that will help you acknowledge the huge power of words.

 Imagine living a day without understanding the language that your family and work colleagues speak.
 You wouldn’t know how to react, what to do, and how to explain what you mean unless you use gestures or mimics.

 Words equal communication, while communication equals understanding.
 When it comes to your business and branding, every client and customer expects effortless communication with the brand.

 If the language, for example, is too complicated, your blog readers won’t be triggered to click your CTA.
 If your words aren’t powerful enough, your prospects will never feel an urge to buy your products.
 And if your direct interaction with your customers doesn’t fix their problem, your communication issues will severely damage your brand reputation.